“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

 Celia: “Not yet.”
 A flash of fangs accompanies her amused tone.

-Dicentra looks to Camille.
+Dicentra looks to the female vampire.

 “I do not allow others to observe my process.
 I will take him to the Red Room and send for you when we are done.”

 GM: “Of course, doctor,” answers the female vampire as she rises from her seat.
 A smile plays across her caramel features as she brushes past the masked Kindred.
 One of her hands strokes the night doctor’s breasts as lightly and idly as a serpent’s flicking tongue.